Skip to content

 These questions address the most important and specific aspects of chronic musculoskeletal pain based on current genetic research.

-Section titled “9.
-Why do some people just seem to handle pain better than others?”
+Section titled “8.
+Why do some people never seem to get chronic body aches?”

 This FAQ was automatically generated based on current genetic research and may be updated as new information becomes available.